 In 1893, the first international classification of diseases (ICD) was adopted by the International Statistical Institute.
 The United States did not utilize a formal disease classification system until 1898, when the American Public Health Association recommended all of North America adopt this system, and recommended it be updated every 10 years.

 Each revision made the ICD more detailed.
 In 1948, the World Health Organization assumed responsibility for the ICD and published the sixth version, which incorporated morbidity for the first time.
 At this time, they decided to make ICD the official means of collecting international data for epidemiological surveillance and for health management.
 The WHO Nomenclature Regulations, adopted in 1967, stipulated that Member States use the most current ICD revision for mortality and morbidity statistics.
 In 1979, the United States adopted ICD-9, and in 1983 the Inpatient Prospective Payment System in the US required ICD-9 codes to be linked to diagnosis related groups (DRGs) for reimbursement.
 ICD-9 quickly became antiquated, running out of room for new codes for new diseases and new technology.
 The 43rd World Health Assembly endorsed ICD-10 in May 1990, however, the United States did not adopt it until October 1, 2015.
-ICD-10 is dramatically more robust and allows for many more codes than any previous edition, including ICD-9 which has been used in the ...
+ICD-10 is dramatically more robust and allows for many more codes than any previous edition, including ICD-9 which has been used ...